jsimms/compost-instructions/README.md

 This pushes the [master git branch](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) to the heroku app you created.
 All that code is now up on a remote heroku server!
 Now just enter: `heroku open`

 And boom goes the dynamite.
-You have a live web application.
+[You should have a live web application](http://jdsimms.com.s3.amazonaws.com/compost/webapp25.png).

 Test it out by manually inputting a few values like you did earlier.
 It should work just like it did on localhost - it’s just a different url.